Enabling clinical use of foundation models for computational pathology: Methods

 \subsection{Statistical analyses}

 All tests for statistical significance were treated as two-sided tests against the null hypothesis.
 Differences and/or effects in the compared groups were considered statistically significant when P < 0.05.
-Prognostic performance for the survival outcome prediction task was assessed using the Harrell Concordance-index (c-index).
+Prognostic performance for the survival outcome prediction task was assessed using the Harrell's concordance index (c-index).
 Classification performance for the T1 LNM prediction task was assessed using the area under the receiver operating characteristic curve (AUC).
-In order to calculate the p-values displayed in Fig. \ref{fig:S15-comparison-boxplot} and Fig. \ref{fig:R94-comparison-boxplot}, we used the Mann–Whitney U test.
-In Fig. \ref{fig:cosine}, we used the Wilcoxon signed-rank test.
-Statistical analysis were done using Python 3.11.9.
-P-values were calculated using the Python package scipy version 1.15.1, and c-index was calculated using the Python package lifelines version 0.30.0
+In order to calculate the p-values displayed in \cref{fig:outcome-comparison-boxplot} and \cref{fig:lnm-comparison-boxplot}, we used the Mann–Whitney U test.
+In \cref{fig:cosine}, we used the Wilcoxon signed-rank test.
+Statistical analyses were done using Python 3.11.9.
+P-values were calculated using the Python package scipy version 1.15.1 and c-index was calculated using the Python package lifelines version 0.30.0